Digital Health Accreditation in the Netherlands

 Examples of apps selected that provide support to a distinct user group include:

-• Apart of me – a game to help young people cope with bereavement.
+• Apart of Me – a game to help young people cope with bereavement.

-• Combined minds – a peer support app designed for those looking to help a friend who is struggling or in crisis.
+• Combined Minds – a peer support app designed for those looking to help a friend who is struggling or in crisis.

 As standards evolve and apps regularly update, unlike traditional approaches, ORCHA’s unique platform conducts ongoing monitoring, automatically identifying when an app requires a new review and conducting this.
-This enabled the programme to put in place an important governance step of identifying when an app needs to be decommissioned and removed from the platform.
+This enabled the program to put in place an important governance step of identifying when an app needs to be decommissioned and removed from the platform.

 Results

-Alongside the other support services, the Good Thinking site includes a best in class app for a range of situations for adults and children, all of which when tested, exceed quality thresholds.
+Alongside the other support services, the Good Thinking site includes a best-in-class app for a range of situations for adults and children, all of which when tested, exceed quality thresholds.

-Since its launch in November 2017, Good Thinking has attracted 500,000 users, or one in twelve of the region’s adult population.
+Since its launch in November 2017, Good Thinking has attracted 500,000 users or one in twelve of the region’s adult population.
 They’ve visited the service over 650,000 times, 24 hours a day, every day of the week, including national holidays.

 Over the past year, there has been a great deal of work to ensure Good Thinking can complement other care pathways and services, and assist with demand management.
 For example, the apps that Good Thinking hosts can be prescribed directly by GPs.